 The true story of the English boy who slept in barns, in fields, in gypsy camps, but who was also invited to monasteries, mansions and castles and who ends up in a relationship with a Romanian princess made me exclaim “What a life!” again and again as I followed his lyrical descriptions of the landscape, his encounters with people from all layers of society and his analysis of the political, social and cultural changes occurring between the two world wars.

 Into the Wild by Jon Krakauer had a similarly motivating effect on me.
 Books like these give me itchy feet and I would love to pack my backpack right away and go hiking for a few days, preferably without a map, without a fixed destination even.
-Books like these render the idea of returning to an office and working as a lawyer again unthinkable.
+Books like these render the idea of ever returning to an office full-time unthinkable.